Leaveer/cse15l-lab-reports/LabReport_3.md

 # grep is an interesting tool.
 And I'm going to do 4 orders with it.

-## 1. “grep” can be use to find all subdirectories by add "-r" behind the grep,
+## 1. “grep” can be use to find all subdirectories by add "-r" behind the grep, for example, we have a datalog under the days files that under the months files that under the year file.
+If we want to find a file from the year without known the exactly dates and mothes, instead of search every files one-by-one, we can just use "-r" to search the year file.
+And it is useful for lots of cases, for any cases we want to find something to a file that inculdes other files and keep going on, "-r" could just search every underfile.
+And I use it a lot for examples after this first two cases.

 ```
 [cs15lsp23bo@ieng6-202]:stringsearch-data:168$ grep -r LICR ./technical